 If you'd rather skip the adventure and go right for the food, pick up the day's catch at O'Neal's Sea Harvest where it's caught, cleaned, and if you want, cooked for you.

 There are so many good OBX restaurants to try, but several stand above the rest for their unique setting, outstanding food, or both.

 For breakfast, you can't beat the morning beach view at the Pier House Restaurant at Nag's Head Pier.
 Jolly Roger is another local breakfast favorite - one look at the quirky decor tells you it's been beloved for generations.
-Our breakfast at Cafe Lachine was simply outstanding with a perfectly cooked Eggs Benedict and home fries.
 And if your gang wants something sweet to start their day, head to Duck Donuts where all your donut dreams come true!

 Located in the original - and beautifully restored - Caffey's Inlet Life Saving Station No. 5, The Lifesaving Station at Sanderling Resort celebrates southern coastal cuisine using regional, organic ingredients.
 The atmosphere is casual and comfortable with a nod to all things nautical.
 My Chicken in Biscuits was a work of art - a fried boneless chicken breast with goat cheese, scallion, and sweet mustard over warm potato salad.
 Yum!
 And if you think that sounds yummy, take a look at their desserts!